Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Adaptive Traveling Repairman

+We obtain an $O(\log^2n\,\log m)$-approximation algorithm for \strp (Theorem~\ref{thm:main3}).
+The high-level approach here is similar to that for \stsp, but there are some important differences.
+Unlike \stsp, we can not directly reduce \strp to the isolation problem: so there is no analogue of Lemma~\ref{lem:reduce-to-isol} here.
+The following example illustrates this.

-The main difference while solving the latency problem is that we can {\em not} just isolate the realized scenario and then visit the vertices of the realized scenario.
-This is because all the unvisited vertices of the scenario have to pay the entire duration of isolation, and a large group isolated very late would incur a high latency objective.
-For example, consider an instance of \strp (and \isoprob) defined on a star-metric with center $r$ and leaves $\{v, u_1,\cdots,u_n\}$.
-Edges $(r,u_i)$ have unit length (for each $i\in[n]$), and edge $(r,v)$ has length $\sqrt{n}$.
-There are $m=n+1$ scenarios: scenario $S_0=\{v\}$ occurs with $1-\frac1n$ probability, and for each $i\in[n]$, scenario $S_i=\{v,u_i\}$ occurs with $\frac1{n^2}$ probability.
-The optimal \isoprob solution clearly does not visit vertex $v$ (it appears in all scenarios, hence provides no information).
-So if we first follow this strategy for \isoprob, the arrival time for $v$ is at least $n$ (under scenario $S_0$); since $S_0$ occurs with $1-o(1)$ probability, the resulting expected latency is $\Omega(n)$.
-However, the strategy that first visits $v$, and then vertices $\{u_1,\cdots,u_n\}$ has expected latency $O(\sqrt{n})$.
-On the other hand, it is easy to see that one can not ignore the \isoprob aspect of the \strp either.
+\begin{example} Consider an instance of \strp on a star-metric with center $r$ and leaves $\{v, u_1,\cdots,u_n\}$.
+Edges $(r,u_i)$ have unit length for each $i\in[n]$, and edge $(r,v)$ has length $\sqrt{n}$.
+There are $m=n+1$ scenarios: scenario $S_0=\{v\}$ occurs with $1-\frac1n$ probability; and for each $i\in[n]$, scenario $S_i=\{v,u_i\}$ occurs with $\frac1{n^2}$ probability.
+The optimal \isoprob value for this instance is $\Omega(n)$ and any reasonable solution clearly will not visit vertex $v$: it appears in all scenarios and hence provides no information.
+So if we first follow such an \isoprob solution, the arrival time for $v$ is $\Omega(n)$; since $S_0=\{v\}$ occurs with $1-o(1)$ probability, the resulting expected latency is $\Omega(n)$.
+However, the \strp solution that first visits $v$, and then vertices $\{u_1,\cdots,u_n\}$ has expected latency $O(\sqrt{n})$. \end{example}

-Hence, in general we need to interleave the two goals of isolating a scenario and visiting more vertices to prevent the latency from blowing up.
-Like in the \stsp's isolation algorithm, the idea is to recursively create sub-instances of smaller size to isolate the realized scenario, while also visiting other vertices.
-For the recursion step, we again use a partitioning algorithm like in the isolation problem; however it is more involved in this case since we need to simultaneously isolate scenarios and visit high-probability vertices.
-We have two classes of vertices: $S_H$ are those which occur in more than half the scenarios, and $S_L$ are those which occur in fewer than half scenarios.
-The partitioning scheme is presented in Algorithm~\ref{alg:trppalg}.

-Given this partitioning scheme, Algorithm~\ref{alg:trpalg} for adaptive TRP is very similar to the one for isolation in \stsp --- run the partition process and traverse that tour till \emph{(i)} we visit a vertex in $S_L$ which appears in the current instantiation, \emph{(ii)} we visit a vertex in $S_H$ which does not appear, or \emph{(iii)} we have ``thrown away'' half the scenarios.
-In each case, we can be sure that more than half the scenarios have been discarded, and we can then return to the root and recurse (while also getting rid of vertices already visited from the scenarios).